GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 That's never going to happen.

-"Old-school" divorce attorneys love to press the "Judge Judy" notion because it drives fees.
-(Duh.)
+"Old-school" litigation divorce attorneys love to lean into the "Judge Judy" factor.

-Please don't let yourself get caught up in the "Judge Judy" notion.
+Please don't let yourself get caught up in the "Judge Judy" factor.

 WHAT IF I WANT TO MEDIATE THE DIVORCE, BUT MY SPOUSE DOESN'T?